Customer support and inbox coverage

 Varies by package

 Useful for buyers who want an established outsourcing brand and a workflow that already maps to a known support playbook.
+The fit is strongest when the startup's work resembles a repeatable outsourced process.

 The strongest startup outcomes usually come from roles with clear recurring ownership, measurable weekly output, and obvious founder-time savings.
 This is where buyer intent gets more specific than just finding the cheapest provider.